 What is the Weather Like in Vanuatu in July?

 July is one of the most popular months to visit Vanuatu LINK#TT059, and it’s easy to see why.
 This time of year sits firmly within the dry season, bringing clear days, refreshing breezes and lower rainfall overall.
-It’s an ideal backdrop for island hopping, coastal walks and cultural experiences, with minimal disruption from the weather.
+It’s an ideal backdrop for island hopping, volcano hiking and cultural immersion, with minimal disruption from the weather.

 Temperatures remain warm but noticeably more comfortable than during the wetter months, with cooler days and crisp evenings.
-The southeasterly tradewinds are more consistent in July, which helps keep humidity low and makes daytime exploring pleasant, though they can create choppier conditions for boating, snorkelling and diving at times.
+That's not to say that it's not hot, but southeasterly tradewinds are more consistent in July, which helps keep humidity low and makes daytime exploring pleasant, though they can create choppier conditions for boating, snorkelling and diving at times.

-As July falls within Vanuatu’s peak travel period, especially during school holidays, accommodation and flights can book out quickly.
+As July falls within Vanuatu’s peak travel period, especially during the Australian and New Zealand school holidays, accommodation and flights can book out quickly.
 Planning ahead is highly recommended.
 If you’re curious about what to expect in terms of sunshine, rainfall and sea conditions, keep reading this guide to Vanuatu’s weather in July.

 Table of Contents